kommhoerauf/rpi-sec-cam/README.md

 * A 12V sirene
 * Magnetic door/window sensor
 * Infrared motion sensor
-* various GPIO connecters (female to female and female to male)
+* Various GPIO connecters (female to female and female to male)

 If you have the space I would recommend to use a Raspberry Pi 3 or 4 together with a SSD for storage instead of a SD card.
 A lot of writes on the SD card will render it useless quite fast.
 You may also think about storing the media files of motioneye on an online storage instead.